yyoshiaki/NMFprojection/README.md

 # NMFprojection
-Perform NMF decomposition with pre-computed matrix W. For UMI-based pre-computed matrix, input gene expression should be scaledTPM or TPM.
+Perform NMF decomposition with pre-computed matrix W. For UMI-based pre-computed matrix, input gene expression should be UMI count, scaledTPM or TPM.

 ## Install